-Once a history and physical assessment have been made by Dr. Mulholland or one of his SpaMedica consultants, and a diagnosis of Toe Fungus has been made, contraindications and indications will be discussed, as well as treatment and recovery.
+Once a history and physical assessment have been made by Dr. Mulholland or one of his SpaMedica consultants in Toronto, and a diagnosis of toe fungus has been made, contraindications and indications will be discussed, as well as the laser toe fungus removal treatment and recovery.

-The entire process feels like a warm, comforting treatment to the toe and this is because of the gated nature of the pulse sequencing of the PinPointe™ foot laser.
+The entire laser toe fungus removal process at SpaMedica Toronto feels like a warm, comforting treatment to the toe and this is because of the gated nature of the pulse sequencing of the PinPointe™ foot laser.
 The laser itself fires for a brief period of time and then there is a break, followed by another exposure duration and then another break.
 This continues for 20 sequential pulses.
 It is during the breaks that the actual nail matrix is allowed to cool down.
 Then indiscriminate heat is specifically attracted to the fungi itself and the toe fungus is heated to 79° which results in this nonspecific thermal death.
-Because of the comfortable nature of the treatment there is no anesthetic required – no topical and no injection local anesthesia or toe blocks.
+Because of the comfortable nature of the laser toe fungus removal treatment there is no anesthetic required – no topical and no injection local anesthesia or toe blocks.

 After Care Instructions

-Toronto toe fungus patients who undergo PinPointe™ laser toe fungus removal can expect their results to be permanent.
-It is important, however, that the underlying causality and etiology of the toe fungus – that is, having pedicures in unsanitary nail salons and wearing unhygienic, chronically moist footwear – must be reversed in order to ensure that your curative laser toe fungus procedure will be ultimately successful for the rest of your life.
+The laser toe fungus removal patients at our SpaMedica clinic in Toronto involves the use of the PinPointe™ laser, with results that are typically permanent.
+It is important, however, that the underlying causality and etiology of the toe fungus – that is, having pedicures in unsanitary nail salons and wearing unhygienic, chronically moist footwear – must be reversed in order to ensure that your curative, will be ultimately successful for the rest of your life.

 Side Effects and Risks